 Plain OCR also has practical limits even at the text level.
 Noisy scans, low-resolution phone photos, unusual fonts, watermarked invoices, and stamps over text all push character recognition error rates up.
 Tabular layouts where line items sit in columns commonly come out scrambled because OCR engines work in reading order across the page, not column-by-column down the table.
 Invoices in multiple languages or scripts add another category of failure.
 None of these problems are fatal for a search-and-archive use case, but they compound at every layer above OCR — bad text in means worse fields out.

 OCR is best understood as a building block.
 It is the layer that gets text out of pixels, and every layer above it depends on that text existing.
-There's a fuller treatment of extracting text from invoice PDFs on the blog if the text-extraction step is the part you want to dig into.
+A fuller treatment of extracting text from invoice PDFs covers the mechanics for readers focused on the text layer itself.

 Layer 3 — Invoice Parsers Try to Map Text Into Fields